bf2fc6cc711aee1a0c2a/kas-fleet-manager/test/performance/README.md

  make test/performance/image/push
 ```

+## Horreum db perf test results backup
+There is a backup [CronJob](backup/cronjob.yaml) scheduled to run after each of the [automated performance test runs](https://ci.int.devshift.net/view/kas-fleet-manager/job/kas-fleet-manager-perf-test-stage), which dumps current state of the db and pushes it to s3 bucket in `kafka_service_1` AWS account.
+Image built from [CronJob](backup/Dockerfile) is used to perform the backups.

 ## Troubleshooting
 Very rarely, after stopping the tests manually and starting them again error similar to one below may appear: